 |Copyright © Nucleus Medical Media, Inc.|

-Infants, young children, and older adults are more susceptible to TB.
+Babies, young children, and older adults are more likely to get TB when exposed.

 - Living or working in crowded, indoor conditions, such as prisons, hospitals, homeless shelters, or nursing homes

-Chronic diseases that weaken the immune system:
+- Chronic diseases that weaken the immune system, such as HIV infection

-- Alcohol or substance abuse
+- Alcohol or substance use disorder

-Active or latent TB may be found during a routine check-up.
-You will be asked about your symptoms and medical history, including if you think you were exposed to TB.
+Active TB may be found during a routine check-up.
+You will be asked about your symptoms and health history.
+You will also be asked about your TB exposure.
 A physical exam will be done.
-Tests that can detect the disease include:

 - Blood tests